winkyt/Location-Spoofing-/README.md

 ## ABOUT PAGE
 The context of this web was collected from Argus Leader, CNN, Democracy Now, The Washington Post, The Guardian, Stand with Standing Rock, and Wikipedia!

+## end page
+Because the government expelled the protesters, the local camp has been forcibly displaced.
+Although the local Native Americans and other environmentalists cannot express their opinion at the location of Standing Rock, this has not ended support.
+Through social media, such as Facebook, people check-in to #StandingRock from around the world to show their support.